- Professor Catherine Lyall

 I also lecture on Research Design (PGSP11208)

-My publications include Interdisciplinary Research Journeys (with Ann Bruce, Joyce Tait and Laura Meagher, Bloomsbury Academic, 2011 - paperback edition October 2015) and The Limits to Governance: The Challenges of Policy Making for the New Life Sciences (edited with Theo Papaioannou and James Smith, Ashgate, 2009).
+My publications include Interdisciplinary Research Journeys (with Ann Bruce, Joyce Tait and Laura Meagher, Bloomsbury Academic, 2011 - paperback edition 2015) and The Limits to Governance: The Challenges of Policy Making for the New Life Sciences (edited with Theo Papaioannou and James Smith, Ashgate, 2009; paperback 2016).
 In 2013 I co-edited a special section of the journal Science and Public Policy with Isabel Fletcher on Investing in Interdisciplinarity and a special edition of Evidence & Policy with Christine Knight on Knowledge brokers: the role of intermediaries in producing research impact.

 My ORCID identifier is 0000-0002-4814-7357